DrThomasAger/smile/README.md

 You can end sections using the same markers in the opposite direction. `) End Section name :)`.

+One prime example of a need to separate two meaningfully different pieces of information is when a large raw text chunk from a user is uploaded.
+This is very meaningfully different to the instruction text that we need the model to pay attention to!
+Wrapping this data inside of a structure helps the model separate the instructions from the input.

-Label your instructions with sections, separating meaningfully different parts of the prompt.
-For example, provide a separate section for the user input text and the instructions for what to do with that text.
+To unlock the inherent structural understanding of Large Language Models (LLMs), label your instructions with sections, separating meaningfully different parts of the prompt.

+**In example:** Two separate sections.
+One for the user input text, another for the instructions for what to do with that text.

 ```Smile v0.4
 (: Example user input text section (